 - 6.03.1 Provision of well-coordinated care requires timely communication between members of a care team.
 It is a critical component to improve experience of care, health outcomes, and reduce costs. - 6.03.2 Contractor must support and monitor their hospitals in application of the Medicare Condition of Participation to have electronic information exchange to notify primary care providers of Admission, Discharge, Transfer (ADT) events for Covered California Enrollees.
-Contractor must report the following in its annual application for certification: - Description of actions taken to ensure implementation of ADT notification from hospitals, including psychiatric hospitals and critical access hospitals, to primary care providers, for Enrollees; - 2) Number and percent of hospitals, including psychiatric hospitals and critical access hospitals, that have implemented ADT notification for Covered California Enrollees; and - Describe mechanisms in place to assist those hospitals not yet exchanging ADT data with primary care providers for Enrollees.
+Contractor must report the following in its annual application for certification: - Description of actions taken to ensure implementation of ADT notification from hospitals, including psychiatric hospitals and critical access hospitals, to primary care providers, for Enrollees; - 2) Number and percent of hospitals, including psychiatric hospitals and critical access hospitals, that have implemented ADT notification for Covered California Enrollees; and - 3) Describe mechanisms in place to assist those hospitals not yet exchanging ADT data with primary care providers for EnrolleesMechanisms in place to remedy non-adherence with this requirement.